 Dehydrating Meat

-Always check with your specific dehydrator what the recommended time and temperature is for dehydrating meat in your dehydrator.
-Dehydrating the meat is going to remove the water content so it becomes shelf stable.
+Always check with your specific dehydrator what the recommended time and temperature are for dehydrating meat in your dehydrator.
+Dehydrating the meat is going to remove the water content, so it becomes shelf-stable.

 Low Temperatures – For raw food, vegetables, fruits, and herbs

-1. Space the meat pieces on a mesh dehydrator tray in an even, single-layer
+- Space the meat pieces on a mesh dehydrator tray in an even, single layer on parchment paper or nonstick sheets.

-2. Gently press the meat with a paper towel to remove any remaining oil
+- Gently press the meat with paper towels to remove any remaining oil

-3. Put the dehydrator trays in the dehydrator and set the temperature and time.
-I set the temperature to 145℉ for 6 hours per the Cosori Dehydrator Handbook
+- Put the dehydrator trays in the dehydrator and set the temperature and time.
+I set the temperature to 145℉ for 6 hours per the Cosori Dehydrator Handbook.
+Dehydrating time and temperature is going to vary based on your personal food dehydrator.

-4. Halfway through the dehydrating process, shift the meat on the tray and do a quick dab with a paper town to check for remaining fat.
+- Halfway through the dehydrating process, shift the meat on the tray and do a quick dab with a paper towel to check for remaining fat.

-6. Check for doneness: The meat should be brittle, not bendy.
-You should be able to break the meat apart.
+- Check for doneness: The meat should be bendy, not brittle, but you should be able to break the meat apart.

-7. Cool the meat completely to room temperature before storing
+- Cool the meat completely to room temperature before storing.

 Long-Term Storage for Dehydrated Meat